NexerDigitalUK/BugTracking/README.md

 ## Intro

 The higher quality the bug report, the more chance the defect will be identified, fixed and re-tested.
-Giving stakeholders - such as developers, testers and account managers - as much information as possible means that they can work more efficiently at identifying and fixing the bug whilst considering anything else any fix might impact.
+Giving stakeholders - such as developers, testers and account managers - as much information as possible means that they can work more effectively at identifying and fixing the bug whilst considering anything else any fix might impact.

 ## The Anatomy of a bug